Portinari Altarpiece: Symbolism

 There are two structures that symbolize the Old Testament coming to an end once the arrival of Christ comes, the old shed on the right and the Romanesque architecture to the left are starting to deteriorate.
 The column near the shed is thought to have been a support for Mary while she as giving birth.
 The ox and ass also have religious significances.
 The ox represents the Church the one who accepted Christ; its head is raised in recognition of Christ while the ass tilts his head downward representing the way the people who worshiped In the Jewish Synagogue lived in blindness against Christ.

 Dressed in a red robe is Joseph, the husband of Mary.
 In front of Joseph and behind the white cloaked angels is a clog or sandal.
 The sandal symbolizes the removal of a shoe before entering a holy place or stepping on sacred ground.
 Therefore, the ground in which Joseph is stepping on, the ground on which the Christ child lays, is holy.

-The flowers on the foreground were used to represent certain symbols.
-These flowers include scarlet lilies and white and purple irises representing the Passion, violets for humility, three red carnations that symbolize the three nails on the cross and columbines that represent the Holy Spirit.
+The symbollic flowers in the foreground include scarlet lilies and white and purple irises representing the Passion, violets for humility, three red carnations that symbolize the three nails on the cross and columbines that represent the Holy Spirit.
 The flowers are held in an albarello lusterware ceramic.
-A vessel like this was known to be used as an apothecary jar and was used to store and carry herbs, spices, and other organic compounds used for therapeutic reasons.
-All the flowers mentioned earlier such as the iris and lily, columbine and carnation and as well as the violet, have medicinal properties.
+A vessel like this was known to be used as an apothecary jar to store and carry herbs, spices, and other organic compounds with therapeutic qualities.
+All the depicted flowers have medicinal properties.